Skip to main content

 Nevada Retail Division Manager and Senior Vice President Lynn Lundahl echoes the same ideals.
 “In all my time in banking, I have never worked with a company that was as committed as WaFd Bank to the financial success of each client, and to the professional success of each employee.”
 Lundahl sees how the company has instilled in each employee the motto, “Love what you do, and make a difference.”
 She added, “It is because of this, that I don't just work at a job, instead I live my passion every day.”

 So, what else are we doing to make a difference and create purpose?
 Ann Hall, vice president of marketing and communications, located in Klamath Falls, Oregon, manages the WaFd Bank Foundation.
 There she oversees the distribution of grants across the bank's regional footprint.
-“When I became the Foundation administrator 10 years ago,” said Hall, “The president of the bank at the time told me, 'Ann, the non-profit agencies in our eight states are the backbone of the communities we serve.
+“When I became the Foundation administrator 10 years ago,” said Hall, “The president of the bank at the time told me, 'Ann, the non-profit agencies in our nine states are the backbone of the communities we serve.
 If we can help them to be healthy, we will help whole communities to thrive.'
 That directive shaped my thinking.
 As we flow financial support to our non-profit neighbors, critical services are provided to lift people out of poverty and contribute to their economic stability and mobility.
 When that happens, everyone benefits.
 That is why I love what I do!”

 Plans to Bring Even More Meaning to Work